mendix/docs/content/developerportal/app-store/use-app-store-content-in-the-modeler.md

 * Familiarize yourself with the [App Store Overview](app-store-overview)

-## 3 Downloading Content from the App Store via the Modeler {#downloading}
+## 3 Downloading Content from the App Store {#downloading}

 To download content from the App Store via the Desktop Modeler, follow these steps:

-1. Open the Desktop Modeler and log in with your Mendix account credentials.
+1. Open the Desktop Modeler and log in with your Mendix credentials.
 2. Open the project in which you would like to install a component.
-3. Click the App Store icon in the top menu bar to open the App Store in the Desktop Modeler:
+3. Click the App Store icon in the top menu bar to open it in the Desktop Modeler:

     ![](attachments/use-app-store-content-in-the-modeler/toolbar.png)

-4. On the App Store overview page, you can browse and search for a project or component you want to use in your project.
+4. On the App Store overview page, you find a project or component to use in your app.
 Use the **Search** bar to find a specific project or component.
 You can also filter the content with the **Categories** in order to get a general view of what is available to download.

     ![](attachments/use-app-store-content-in-the-modeler/18582345.png)